 Supervision and accountability: Training front-line supervisors to identify issues and effectively intervene when there are concerns.
 The state police uses a real-time web-based employee evaluation system to monitor uses of force, high-speed pursuits and civilian complaints.
 Instituting mechanisms to ensure accountability.

 Outreach to diverse communities: Establishing relationships with a diverse range of Vermont citizens and community leaders, along with providing leadership at our Fair and Impartial Policing Committee.
 The director works to bridge gaps between police and diverse communities in order to build trust and mutual understanding.
 Among VSP's partners: Pride Center of Vermont; Vermont Partnership for Fairness and Diversity; NAACP-Rutland; Windham County-NAACP; LGBTQIA Alliance of Vermont; and the Sudanese Foundation of Vermont.

 Traffic stop data collection: Conducting comprehensive internal and external reviews of traffic stop data on a continuous basis and implement any necessary changes in policy and/or training.
-In addition, we post our raw annual traffic-stop data every June on our department webpage for anyone to review and analyze.
+In addition, we post our raw annual traffic-stop data every summer on our department webpage for anyone to review and analyze.